Zika Virus Infection Fast Facts

 Zika is primarily transmitted through the bite of an infected female Aedes aegypti mosquito.
 It becomes infected from biting an infected human and then transmits the virus to another person.
 The Aedes aegypti mosquito is an aggressive species, active day and night and usually bites when it's light out, in the early morning or late afternoon.
 The virus can be transmitted from a pregnant woman to her fetus, through sexual contact, blood transfusion, or by needle.

 Zika virus outbreaks occurred in Africa, Southeast Asia, and the Pacific Islands prior to 2015.
-In July 2016, the CDC estimated there were at least 50 countries and territories with active Zika virus transmissions.
+As of May 2017, CDC estimated there were at least 50 countries and territories with active Zika virus transmissions.

-The CDC is studying the link between Zika and Guillain-Barré Syndrome, a rare autoimmune disorder that can lead to life-threatening paralysis.
+CDC is studying the link between Zika and Guillain-Barré Syndrome, a rare autoimmune disorder that can lead to life-threatening paralysis.
 It is known to be a side effect associated with other viral illnesses such as influenza.

-In a February 2016, the WHO reported, "Although at least 15 groups are working on Zika vaccines, WHO estimates that it will be at least 18 months before vaccines could be tested in large-scale trials."
+In February 2016, WHO reported, "Although at least 15 groups are working on Zika vaccines, WHO estimates that it will be at least 18 months before vaccines could be tested in large-scale trials."
 The FDA approved the first human trial of a Zika vaccine in June 2016.

 Symptoms: